 Portrait of a Forbidden Love is an exceptionally good romance, with strong and determined characters, picturesque and atmospheric settings – each scene is rich in historical detail, Scott captured the senses with her flawless writing and research I could almost taste the salty sea air and feel the chemistry building around our couple, at times it was sexy and lustful and other times it was fun and playful.

 I can’t wait to see what happens next in this series, I think it is going to go from strength to strength.
 I do love a good old historical romance with a gutsy and clever heroine and a hero who is well and truly put in his place by the said woman.
-This is a great quick read, it’s full of idyllic charm and I know that any reader who loves their Regency romance then this is the book for you.
+This is a great quick read, it’s full of idyllic charm and I know that for any reader who loves their Regency romance then this is the book for you.

 About the Author